Mount Stewart: Temple of the Winds

-The 'Temple of the Winds' is an octagonal building inspired by the Grand Tour the 1st Marquess of Londonderry took in his youth.
+The Temple of the Winds, overlooking Strangford Lough, is an octagonal building designed architect James 'Athenian' Stuart in 1782–83.
+It was inspired by his study of the Tower of the Winds (the astronomical Horologium of Andronikos Kyrrhestes) in the Roman Agora in Athens which has a frieze depicting the eight wind deities (anemoi) of Greek mythology.

-It was designed by the neoclassical architect James 'Athenian' Stuart in 1782–83.

 Many country houses in the UK had adaptations of the 'temples' their owners had seen on their tours of the Mediterranean.

 The temple is similar to structures at Shugborough and West Wycombe Park, both National Trust properties.

-The classical model was the Tower of the Winds, a clocktower in Athens which has a frieze depicting the eight wind deities (anemoi) of Greek mythology.